Stratified Lie systems: Theory and applications: On foliated superposition rules

-for any $P\in \mathbb{R}^{n}$.
-In other words, the foliated Lie system (\ref{FLS1}) is such that its foliated superposition rule can be retrieved by means of a superposition rule for the Lie systems related to the Vessiot--Guldberg Lie algebra of the foliated Lie system.
-An explanation of this fact will appear naturally in the next section.
+Then, $\Psi^{HJ}$ becomes an $\mathcal{F}^{HJ}$-foliated superposition rule for (\ref{FLS1}).
+In other words, the foliated superposition rule for the foliated Lie system (\ref{FLS1}) can be retrieved via a superposition rule for the Lie systems related to its Vessiot--Guldberg Lie algebra.
+An explanation of this fact will naturally appear in the next section.

-It is worth noting it is only the restrictions of a foliated superposition rule $\Psi:N^m\times \mathcal{O}\rightarrow N$ to subsets $\mathcal{F}_k^m\times \mathcal{O}$ what really matters to study solutions of first-order systems of differential equations.
-Despite that, foliated superposition rules take the form $\Psi:N^m\times \mathcal{O}\rightarrow N$ in applications (as in previous examples) and this latter form can be easily obtained in next sections from the relation between foliated superposition rules with standard superposition rules.
-This is the reason why we decided to define foliated superposition rules as done in Definition \ref{Def:FLS}.
+Note that it is only the restrictions of a foliated superposition rule $\Psi:N^m\times N\rightarrow N$ to $\bigcup_{k}\mathcal{F}_k^{m+1}$ what really matters to the study of solutions of foliated Lie systems.
+Despite this fact, foliated superposition rules take the form $\Psi:N^m\times N\rightarrow N$ in applications (as in previous examples) and this latter form can easily be obtained in next sections from the relation between foliated superposition rules and standard superposition rules.